The Sword of Reckoning: Chapter 1 Sneak Peek

 “I can see the question marks plastered on your face.”

 More silence.
-He eased back in his chair but his gaze never wavered from her.
+He eased back in the chair but his gaze never wavered from her face.
 “We’re partners.
 If you say ‘fanged out’, I believe you.”

-The stressful weight carried all those years lightened.
+The crushing weight carried all those years eased, if only a little.
 Even if he was lying about believing her—heck, who wouldn’t?—she finally told someone.
 Maybe the barrage of nightmares would subside.
 As for the guilt?
 Not likely.

 She nodded, he leaned forward, arms stretched to hug her.
 One hand stopped him.
 “Whoa.
 I’m grateful to you for believing me, but I’m still me.”